 Benzodizapines Test Strips

-A class of pharmacopoeia categorized according to their anti-anxiety, sedative, and hypnotic properties, benzodiazepines are one of the most commonly prescribed depressant medications in the US.
+A class of pharmacopoeia categorized according to their anti-anxiety, sedative, and hypnotic properties, Benzodizapines Test Strips are one of the most commonly prescribed depressant medications in the US.
 Considered Schedule IV drugs under the Controlled Substances Act, benzodiazepine dependence develops rapidly with these highly addictive prescription medications.

-Benzodiazepine urine drug tests from 12 Panel Medical are 99% accurate, rapid results drug tests that provide a qualitative and definitive “positive” or “negative” results within five minutes of testing the urine specimen.
-With an internal control system and 100% compliance with SAMHSA guidelines for cutoff concentrations of various benzodiazepines, these urine test strips are intended for clinical use but easy enough for use in the home.
+Benzodizapines Test Strips from 12 Panel Medical are 99% accurate, rapid results drug tests that provide a qualitative and definitive “positive” or “negative” results within five minutes of testing the urine specimen.
+With an internal control system and 100% compliance with SAMHSA guidelines for cutoff concentrations of various benzodiazepines.
+This urine test strips intended for clinical use but easy enough for use in the home.

 As one of the most commonly prescribed classes of pharmaceuticals in the US, benzodiazepine abuse is widespread.
 Benzodiazepines are a highly addictive category of drugs that can quickly lead to physical dependence and addiction.
 When combined with alcohol or the concomitant use of other CNS depressant drugs, the side effects of benzodiazepines are potentially fatal.

-Benzodiazepines are administered orally and rapidly distributed throughout the body.
-This class of pharmaceuticals is extensively metabolized by the liver, leaving very little metabolite concentrations available for detection by a benzodiazepine drug test.
-Instead, they are slowly excreted through the urine as a pharmacologically inactive conjugated metabolite.
+Benzodiazepines administered orally and rapidly distributed throughout the body.
+This class of pharmaceuticals extensively metabolized by the liver.
+Leaving little metabolite concentrations available for detection by a benzodiazepine drug test.
+Instead, they slowly excreted through the urine as a pharmacologically inactive conjugated metabolite.

 Urine drug tests using immunoassay methods are one of the most common methods of detecting benzodiazepine dependence.
 Compliant with cutoff levels determined by SAMHSA and accurate within 1%, they can be used for the qualitative detection of abuse versus therapeutic use.

-12 Panel Medical benzodiazepine urine drug tests offer detection catalogues for long acting benzodiazepines up to 10 days following ingestions.
+12 Panel Medical benzodiazepine urine drug tests offer detection catalogs for long-acting benzodiazepines up to 10 days following ingestions.
 For shorter-acting benzodiazepines, detection windows may be as long as two days.

-A sample urine specimen must be collected from the donor for testing.
+A sample urine specimen must collect from the donor for testing.
 When the urine specimen is ready for testing, the operator will remove the benzodiazepine drug test from the protective packaging.